 Inky black shadows writhed in the darkness, and a man in a billowing black cloak stepped into view, surveying the scene.
 “Good, good.
 And you are certain, completely certain of his crimes?”

 “Yes, master.”
 Scabior produced the vial containing the silvery, undulating wisps of memory tainted by oily black slicks of Nightmare.
 “His own niece, sir.
 This is plucked straight from her unknowing mind.”

-The man in the the cloak kneeled down and put a hand to the prisoner’s shoulders, whispering a few words.
+The man in the cloak kneeled down and put a hand to the prisoner’s shoulders, whispering a few words.
 He nodded with satisfaction.
 “Yes, this will do.
-Did you heal her afterwards, erase the traces of this Nightmare?”
+Did you heal her afterward, erase the traces of this Nightmare?”

 Scabior looked around, nervously.
 He never understood this part of their process, but he had done it dutifully, nonetheless.
 “Yes, master.
 She will remember nothing.
 She slept with a smile for the first time in many seasons.”

 “Good.”
 The man removed the sack from the prisoner’s head and reached his hand into the prisoner’s mouth, who began to awake groggily.
 Reflexively, still mostly asleep, he tried to speak, but, with several fingers probing roughly inside his mouth, he of course could not.
 The man’s forefinger and thumb found their way to the back molar, and with preternatural strength, he yanked the tooth roughly from the prisoner’s head.
 The shock and pain immediately roused him from his stupor, and he began to scream as blood filled his mouth and poured onto the street.
 The cry was clipped short by–